-Demographics originates from the word ‘demography’ which means a ‘study of population’.
-The population can be divided into age, gender, income, and family lifecycle amongst other variables.
+Demographics originates from the word ‘demography’ which means a ‘study of the population’.
+The population can be divided into age, gender, income, and family life cycle.

 Income segmentation is another strategy used by many organisations.
 Stores like Harrods, Harvey Nichols are predominantly aimed at the affluent market.
 Daewoo aim their vehicles at price sensitive buyers who require a bundle of benefits for the price.
 In today's globally competitive environment brands are specifically developed and positioned within particular income segments in order to maximise turnover.

 Geographical segmentation divides markets into different geographical areas.
 Marketers use geographic segmentation because consumers in different areas may display certain characteristics and behaviours in that particular region, for example, in London UK certain parts of the West End of London are more affluent then the East End and you will find particular products sold in these regions based on their affluence.

 An area can be divided by the town, the region or the country.
 If you are an organisation working on a global scale you may divide by global regions such as Europe, North America, South America, Asia and Africa.
 McDonalds globally, sell burgers aimed at local markets, for example, burgers are made from lamb in India rather then beef because of religious issues.
 In Mexico more chilli sauce is added than in other countries.